retui-modules ~/Re-TUI/docs/modules.html mode: guide

 Generate Termux-backed modules without guessing the plumbing.

-The Re:T-UI module maker skill teaches Codex how to create launcher-friendly shell modules: scripts that print ::title, ::body, and ::suggest lines, keep expensive work in Termux only when needed, and let Re:T-UI own UI behaviors such as pagination, reply prompts, refresh chips, and quiet module controls.
+The Re:T-UI module maker skill teaches Codex how to create launcher-friendly shell modules: scripts that print ::title, ::body, ::pre/::ascii/::code, and ::suggest lines, keep expensive work in Termux only when needed, and let Re:T-UI own UI behaviors such as pagination, reply prompts, refresh chips, and quiet module controls.

 Launcher first: use Re:T-UI variables and module primitives when the launcher already knows the state.